Public Health and Clinical Data Exchange

-For multiple registry engagement, report as YES if there is active engagement with more than one immunization registry.
+For multiple registry engagement, report as YES or TRUE if there is active engagement with more than one immunization registry.

 Note: The following measures are included in the Public Health and Clinical Data Exchange objective: Immunization Registry Reporting, Electronic Case Reporting, Public Health Registry Reporting, Clinical Data Registry Reporting, and Syndromic Surveillance Reporting.

 In order to earn a score greater than zero for the Promoting Interoperability performance category, MIPS eligible clinicians must: